noahmbright/c_http_server/readme.md

 reliable message transfer, so you use TCP connections, which maintain a connection between client and server.
 These system calls work over TCP connections.

+## Multithreading

+Threading is done using a threadpool.
+The idea is that starting a brand new thread every single time a connection comes in is expensive, and an attacker can send in some excessive number of requests and bog down your system with thousands of new threads.

+The alternative is to start a fixed number of worker threads at the beginning of the program.
+When the main thread gets a connection, it puts a task in a task queue.
+When the task queue is nonempty, worker threads will grab the next task and serve the request.

+There are a few chances for data races in this model.
+The tasks are stored in a shared resource: the main thread's task queue.
+It's possible that the OS will schedule a context switch while a worker is grabbing a task from the queue, and then another worker thread will also end up grabbing the same task.
+The critical sections in this program are thus where the tasks are enqueued by the main thread and dequeued by the workers.
+We simply need to lock and unlock a shared mutex before and after touching the queue.

+To avoid the workers constantly spinning while they wait for incoming tasks, we use condition variables.
+The worker threads sleep while the task queue has size 0.
+When the main thread enqueues a task, it signals that there is work to do, and the next thread in line gets to work.

 # Resources

 * [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
 The